Updated 09 May 2022

 The spouse who applies for divorce is called the petitioner.
 The other spouse is the respondent.
 To apply, the petitioner must send the following documents to your local divorce centre.

 Within a few days, the divorce centre will send Form D9H (notice of issue of petition) to both the petitioner and the respondent.
-The respondent (or their instructed solicitor) will also receive copies of Forms D8 and D8A (if applicable).
+The respondent (or their instructed solicitor) will also receive a copy of Form D8.

 If you are the respondent, then within seven days of receiving Form D9H you must send Form D10 (acknowledgement of service) to the divorce centre.
 On the form you must state whether or not you intend to defend the petition, whether you dispute any claims for costs, and whether you agree on the arrangements for the children.